AyanixServices/Panther/README.md

 ## How can I use it?

 You don't.
-This is a private library with the source code with all rights reserved.
+This is a private library and the source code is fully reserved by me.
 It is bundled with all my plugins as of 17th July 2017.
 It is also used by private networks operated by myself.

 ## Why is it open source if its private?